Analog simulator of integro-differential equations with classical memristors: Electric Analog Computer

 This method can be extended to a system of $m$ linear ordinary differential equations of order $n$, which can be written as

 The simulation of such a system requires $nm$ integrators, and since the summation can be absorbed into the integrators, it requires at most $\frac{nm}{2}$ sign inverters.

-It is important to note that in order to solve a differential equation with an analog computer it is not necessary to know the voltage waveform at any point of the electrical network, provided that the circuit was properly constructed, the desired solution is obtained by measuring the voltage signal at the output of the circuit.
+It is important to note that, in order to solve a differential equation with an analog computer, it is not necessary to know the voltage waveform at any point of the electrical network, provided that the circuit was properly constructed, the desired solution is obtained by measuring the voltage signal at the output of the circuit.
+We remark that analog computers are best suited for solving systems of ordinary differential equations, and aditionally, it is possible to use them to solve partial differential equations by making use of finite differences approximations \cite{Kodali1967}.
+Since analog computers are better suited to solve time-dependent problems, the non-temporal variable is discretized to obtain a system of nonlinear ordinary differential equations for the time variable.